tomasfn87/wa-tools/convertES5JsToGtmScript/README.md

 * And this is how to reference other Google Tag Manager variables:<br>
 <code>{{myCustomJsVariable}}</code>

+---
-<br><h1>Writing JavaScript in any version and converting to GtmScript<h1>
+<br><h1>Writing JavaScript in any version and converting to GtmScript</h1>

-1 - The first step is to convert your > ES5 JavaScript file using some transpiler.
-I use tsc (TypeScript compiler), passing the flag --allowJs to enable support for non TypeScript files.<br><br>
+<h3>1 - The first step is to convert your > ES5 JavaScript file using some transpiler.
+I use tsc (TypeScript compiler), passing the flag --allowJs to enable support for non TypeScript files.</h3>

 <strong>Example</strong> - create a folder named 'es5' and generate an ES5 file from any version of JavaScript supported by the transpiler:<br>
 <code>mkdir es5 && tsc --allowJs --removeComments --target es5 example.js --outDir es5</code><br><br>

 > I personally use this script to write shorter code, mainly by using arrow functions.
 I never used it to incorporate third party codes that were written in a version above ES5, but it also works in these cases, and it's particularly useful when mixing code from different versions of JavaScript.<br><br>
+---

-2 - The second step is to use this script to remove a function expression.
-A function expression is simply a common JavaScript function wrapped by parentheses:<br><br>
+<h3>2 - The second step is to use this script to remove a function expression.
+A function expression is simply a common JavaScript function wrapped by parentheses:</h3>

  <strong>Example</strong> - function expression:<br>
 <code>( function someFunction(){ return true; });</code><br><br>